capeprivacy/capejail/SYSCALLS.md

 ### alarm

 Sends a SIGALRM signal to the calling process after a number of seconds.
-Sleep may be implemented using alarm in some libraries.
+Sleep could possibly be implemented using alarm in some libraries.

 ### arch_prctl